vkurup/kurup.org/source-old/blog/_posts/2005-11-23-were-married.markdown

 date: 2005/11/23 00:00:00
 layout: post
 title: "We're married!"
-tags: happiness family life wedding
+categories: happiness family life wedding
 ---

 ![Mala and Vinod](/images/wedding-1.jpg){: .inset .left height=112 width=150} Life update time.
 If you're a keen follower of this site, you'll have noticed the little box in the upper left hand corner announcing my [wedding to Mala](http://kurup.org/wedding).
 We got married a few months back and it was documented in photos by [friends, family](http://kurup.org/wedding/photo-album/album?album_id=17012) and even [an official photographer](http://kurup.org/wedding/photo-album/album?album_id=17010).
 (Time wasting warning: There are 500 pictures from friends and family, 1200+ proofs from our photographer).